Doom-2/HW_24/README.md

   * `sorted()` for sort values
   * slices `list[:n]` to limit the result to `n` items
   * `re.findall()` with `filter` & `lambda` to give the result by regex
-  * Added validation of input data using try-except in the perform_query() view-function
+* Validation of input data is used with Try-Except statement in the perform_query() view-function